 If you need medical attention while in Spain, you can go to the local centro de salud with your Tarjeta Sanitaria Europea.

 If you can’t get yourself to the centro de salud or urgencias, call 112 for assistance.
 Don’t worry if your Spanish is limited.
-They have English-speaking operators to help you.
+As I mentioned, they have English-speaking operators to help you.
 They will assess the situation and dispatch an ambulancia or any other emergency services they deem necessary.

 - If you are coming from outside the European Union, then you should consider getting seguro (insurance).